benpollarduk/SSHammerhead/README.md

 </div>

 ## Overview
-*Trouble aboard the SS Hammerhead* is a text adventure set within a small ship that is drifting through space.
+*Trouble Aboard the SS Hammerhead* is a text adventure set within a small ship that is drifting through space.
 Can you unravel the mystery and make it out alive before you succumb to whatever horrors lie in wait on the ship?

-While a game in its own right, *Trouble aboard the SS Hammerhead* aims to provide an extended tutorial for the [NetAF](https://github.com/benpollarduk/netaf) library.
+While a game in its own right, *Trouble Aboard the SS Hammerhead* aims to provide an extended tutorial for the [NetAF](https://github.com/benpollarduk/netaf) library.

 > **NOTE:** *Trouble aboard the SS Hammerhead* is very early in development and remains a work in progress.
 >